SafeCo/Noughts-and-Crosses/README.md

 ## What I've learnt
 This project helped me give a better understanding of event listeners within Javascript.

-I also learnt better DOM manipulation and how to use arrays in collect information within the DOM and change the said array to reflect updated information.
+I also learnt better DOM manipulation and how to use arrays to collect information within the DOM and change the said array to reflect updated information.